 This post may contain affiliate links.
 You can read the disclosure policy here.

 It’s Sunday and I need to go grocery shopping for the upcoming week.
 The workweek is so busy that I save all of my errands and chores until the weekend.
-Laundry, cleaning the house real well, shopping, and meal prepping usually take up one entire day.
+Laundry, cleaning the house really well, shopping, and meal prepping usually take up one entire day.
 I like to have a least one of my two precious days totally off of everything.
-Everyone needs to have a Sunday Funday once in awhile.
+Everyone needs to have a Sunday Funday once in a while.

 What the world needs is a four-day work week.
 Can you imagine how much calmer and happier people would be?
 World Peace, people.

 We eat a lot of produce, especially since we have been eating a more Paleo based diet.
 Fruits and most veggies are totally in season which means you can really stock up on good quality for really great prices.

 Outdoor farmer’s markets are one of my favorite places to buy produce.
 Be on the lookout in your area and you should start seeing signs that farmer’s markets are stocking up and opening for the season.
 If you are not familiar with farmer’s markets, you should check one out.
 They rock.